alessiococchieri/home-price-prediction/README.md

 The app has been deployed on Heroku.
 Heroku lets you deploy a Flask app online for free.
 This is a fantastic option to test dev environments, to make SEO tests in Google Search Console or to make a python a public app to showcase your work without paying for hosting and for a domain name.

 # Web Hosting
-The app can be tested at the following link: https://flask-bhpp.herokuapp.com/
+The app is hosted at the following link: https://flask-bhpp.herokuapp.com/